KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## $ col   <dbl> 3, 4, 2, 1, 4, 2, 1, 3, 1, 3, 4, 2, 2, 1, 3, 4, 3, 4, 2, 1, 4, 2~
     ## $ yield <dbl> 44.2000, 54.1000, 47.2000, 36.7000, 33.0000, 13.6000, 44.1000, 3~

-I can clearly see that there are two location “Clemson” and “TIfton” as well as 4 cucumber genotypes represented by “gen”.
+I can clearly see that there are two location “Clemson” and “Tifton” as well as 4 cucumber genotypes represented by “gen”.
 Both variables have equal sample sizes among their attribute (or known as “level”).